gmisail/dormdesign/README.md

 #### A web application that aims to streamline the dorm packing and planning process.

 DormDesign allows roommates to collaboratively design their room in realtime.
-Users can keep track of different items they will be bringing and position them in the room using the editor.
+Users can keep track of different items and position them in the room using the editor.

 ## Screenshots